-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that sponsor contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that sponsor contributions will be made at the current contribution rate.
+Based on those assumptions, the pension plan's fiduciary net position was projected to provide future benefit payments projected for 50 years.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The discount rate used to measure the total pension liability for CPERS was 7.04% for the measurement date of December 31, 2018.
+The discount rate used to measure the total pension liability for CPERS was 7.00% for the measurement date of December 31, 2019.